shahern004/CRUSTy-Core/Documentation/CRUSTY-Core_System_Design.md

 - Implement the embedded firmware for STM32H573I-DK
 - Develop the communication protocol between PC and embedded device
 - Implement hardware acceleration for cryptographic operations
-- Add "Install CRUSTy-Core on Embedded System" feature to PC application
+- Add device management commands to the command-line interface

 **Key Deliverables:**
 - Functional embedded firmware for STM32H573I-DK
 - Secure communication protocol between PC and embedded device
 - Hardware-accelerated encryption on embedded device
-- PC application feature for installing and configuring embedded firmware
+- Command-line interface for installing and configuring embedded firmware

 **Technical Approach:**
 The embedded implementation will leverage the STM32H5 cryptographic hardware accelerators for improved performance.
 The communication protocol will be implemented in Rust with a focus on security and reliability.
-The PC application will include features for detecting, installing, and configuring the embedded firmware.
+The command-line interface will include commands for detecting, installing, and configuring the embedded firmware.

-#### Phase 4: Polish and Optimization
+#### Phase 4: Performance Optimization and Testing

 **Current Status:** ❌ NOT STARTED
-- Some UI theming is implemented with a stylesheet
 - Performance optimization for large files is implemented with chunking
 - Comprehensive testing and documentation are not complete

 **Objectives:**
-- Complete UI theming and usability enhancements
 - Optimize performance for large files on both PC and embedded targets
+- Implement parallel processing for improved performance
 - Conduct comprehensive testing on both platforms
 - Create user and developer documentation

 **Key Deliverables:**
-- Polished user interface with theming support
 - Optimized file handling for large files
+- Parallel processing for improved performance
 - Comprehensive test suite for both PC and embedded targets
 - Complete user and developer documentation

 **Technical Approach:**
 Performance optimization will include file chunking for large files and parallel processing where appropriate.
-The UI will be enhanced with theming support and improved layouts.
 A comprehensive testing strategy will ensure both the C++ and Rust components function correctly and securely across both deployment targets.
+Documentation will include a user guide, developer setup guide, and API reference.

 ### 12.3 Technical Highlights